Bidran/Chalk-Climbing-Centre/README.md

 ## Deployment & Local Development

 ### Deployment

+The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘Chalk-Climbing-Centre’.

+Github Pages was used to deploy the live website.
+The instructions to achieve this are below:

+1. Log in (or sign up) to Github.
+2. Find the repository for this project, Chalk-Climbing-Centre.
+3. Click on the Settings link.
+4. Click on the Pages link in the left hand side navigation bar.
+5. In the Source section, choose main from the drop down select branch menu.
+Select Root from the drop down select folder menu.
+6. Click Save.
+Your live Github Pages site is now deployed at the URL shown.

 ### Local Development

 #### How to Fork

+To fork the Chalk-Climbing-Centre repository:

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, bidran/Chalk-Climbing-Centre.
+3. Click the Fork button in the top right corner.

 #### How to Clone

+To clone the Chalk-Climbing-Centre repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, bidran/Chalk-Climbing-Centre.
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 ## Testing

 ### W3C Validator
+* HTML
+  * No errors were returned when passing through the official [W3C validator](https://validator.w3.org)

+  * CSS
+   * No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org)

 ### Solved Bugs
     On 320px devices it was scrollable to the right Fixed by changing font size on h1 caused by shadow and sizing down images